the-user-created/RainVu/TERMS.md

 ## 4. Limitation of Liability

-To the fullest extent permitted by applicable law, in no event shall the developer of RainWise be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the App or the use or other dealings in the App.
+To the fullest extent permitted by applicable law, in no event shall the developer of Rainly be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the App or the use or other dealings in the App.
 This includes, but is not limited to, damages for loss of profits, loss of data, or any other